joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   The users can install CWAS-Plus through Github.

   Create a conda environment with required installations through command below.
+Mamba can be used for faster installations.

   .. code-block:: solidity